Overview

 Performance Appraisal and Compensation are the most critical areas of HRM.
 Any system must be fully aligned with organisational strategy.
 The system will have a direct and positive impact on employee motivation, clearly articulate the organisation’s expectations regarding employee performance, and support training and development.

-Similarly, a sound and fair compensation policy goes a long way in attracting, maintaining, developing, and retaining good employees.
-HR can add value by properly formulating and implementing these important functions and thus supporting organisational strategy.
+Similarly, a sound and fair compensation policy goes a long way in attracting, maintaining, developing, and retaining top employees.
+HR can add value by properly formulating and implementing these important functions, thus supporting organisational strategy.

 4. Training and development